-- To receive state financial aid for Certificate or Diploma programs: The HOPE Grant program, which helps to pay tuition for Certificate and Diploma courses, will automatically be checked against the student's account for eligibility.
-The student only needs to complete the FAFSA to be checked for HOPE Grant eligibility. - To receive state financial aid for degree programs: In addition to the FAFSA, a student must complete a "Request for HOPE Scholarship" form.
+• To receive state financial aid for degree and certificate/diploma programs: In addition to the FAFSA, a student must complete a "Request for HOPE Scholarship" form.
 The Financial Aid Office does not automatically check students' accounts to see if they are eligible for the HOPE Scholarship or the Zell Miller Scholarship.
 This form is also available in the Office of Financial Aid.